wkoszek/go-texttestdata/README.md

-# Test text data for development
+# Golang package with text test data for development

-This package is simple, and it makes it easy for a Golang program to get a large body of a (non-trivial) English text.
+This package makes it easy for a Golang program to get a large body of a (non-trivial) English text.

 ## Quickstart